 - Check out my video below if you need some more visual help with how to wrap a burrito

 Absolutely!
-Roll it in aluminum foil or a reusable freezer bag if you’d like to reduce waste.
+Put the rolled burrito in aluminum foil or a reusable freezer bag if you’d like to reduce waste.

-These burritos last 3 months in the freezer if they’re wrapped well.
-These breakfast burritos are perfect to meal prep and keep in the freezer to save time in the mornings.
+These will last 3 months in the freezer if they’re wrapped well.
+Frozen, prepared burritos are perfect to meal prep and have on hand for a quick grab delicious breakfast on busy mornings.